-There is currently a project underway to extend the Nord Pool Spot to Estonia.
-The plan is to establish a new price area Estlink starting in spring 2010.
-A prerequisite for this is that owners of the Estlink cable are able to allocate at least some capacity that is at their disposal to public use through Nord Pool Spot.
-In practice this would imply the partial opening up of the exempted merchant line Estlink to third party access in day-ahead timeframe.
+Early 2010 the Nord Pool Spot activities were expanded to Estonia.
+The establishment of a new price area Estlink took place in April 2010.
+As a prerequisite for this the owners of the Estlink cable allocated sufficient capacity that was at their disposal to public use through Nord Pool Spot.
+In practice this implied the partial opening up of the exempted merchant line Estlink to third party access in day-ahead timeframe.